BaselBoulos/BaselBoulos/README.md

 Currently, I am attending a very intensive 12-week full-stack Coding Bootcamp with Coding Academy in Israel,
 to advance my problem-solving, critical thinking, teamwork, and web development skills with JavaScript.

-I love spending hours and hours building things, resolving problem, and learning new technologies✨
+I love spending hours and hours building things, resolving problems, and learning new technologies✨

 Learning, teaching, sharing knowledge, and expanding my comfort zone, are part of what keeps me going and growing.